Godzilla (1998 film): Reboots

 In 1999, Toho rebooted the Japanese series with Godzilla 2000, launching the franchise's Millennium series.
 Toho originally planned to revive the series in 2005 to commemorate the franchise's 50th anniversary.
 However, Toho chose to revive the series early due to popular demand, producer Shogo Tomiyama stated, "The shape of the American version of Godzilla was so different from the Japanese version that there was a clamor among fans and company officials to create a Godzilla unique to Japan."

+Director Ryuhei Kitamura said he initially wanted to cast Reno in Godzilla: Final Wars, potentially reprising his role.
+Mixed martial arts fighter Don Frye instead appeared as a new character, Capt.
+Douglas Gordon.

 In 2014, Legendary Pictures and Warner Bros.
 Pictures released their own Hollywood reboot of the same name.
 Producer Thomas Tull was adamant about keeping their Godzilla design consistent with the Toho version and expressed puzzlement as to why the crew behind TriStar's Godzilla drastically changed the design to the point that it was "unrecognizable."
 The film generated its own sequels that expanded into a shared-universe franchise titled the Monsterverse.